-The project site has a total are of 70.91 acres: 49.75 acres as factory premise, 13.67 acres for office and administrative facility, and 7.49 acres as residential area, (the residential area is inside the factory No.2 area).
+Project Acre The project site has a total are of 70.91 acres: 49.75 acres as factory premise, 13.67 acres for office and administrative facility, and 7.49 acres as residential area, (the residential area is inside the factory No.2 area).

-The proposed sugar factory (No.3) will have a capacity of milling 12,000 tons of sugar cane per day and producing 1,200 tons of sugar per day.
+Production Rate per day and producing 1,200 tons of sugar per day.